lollobaldo/EXC--autotester/README.md

 ## Usage

-Just `cd` into the repository, install the requirements and run the python file:
+Just `cd` into the repository, install the requirements and run the python file.
+Select the root folder of the project.
+This is where your `src` and `build.stb` stay.
 ```bash
 cd EXC-cw1--autotester
 pip install promptlib